RamiKassouf/Torchserve_Docker_CICD/README.md

 3. Create a model

+4. Create test cases for the model

-4. Create a Dockerfile for building the container
+5. Create a Dockerfile for building the container

-5. Create a github actions workflow file for building and pushing the container to Dockerhub
+6. Create a github actions workflow file for building and pushing the container to Dockerhub

+7. Add branch protection rules to the github repository applying the tests

-6. Run the workflow on a self-hosted runner so you don't have to push a big model to github
+8. Run the workflow on a self-hosted runner so you don't have to push a big model to github

 ## Usage